mastercomfig/mastercomfig/docs/customization/modules.md

 Controls the max speed of packet sending to restrict it to your internet speed to prevent packet overflow.
 Values in bits (Kilobits or Megabits per second).

+!!! note
-**Note:** This does not increase data usage, just restricts how quickly data can be sent.
+    This does not increase data usage, just restricts how quickly data can be sent.

 Default setting: **`bandwith=1.5Mbps`** (all presets).